 twice – before he was twenty

-(the second attempt being more successful than the first).
+(the second attempt having been more successful than the first).

 He walked home to Germany from France –

 between cultivated fields